AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 ### 3.1.
 Submission Preparation

-Explain the startup sequence - run the simulator, run the devkit, hit connection button, hit driving mode button.
+Setup - download and install dependencies, simulator and devkit Usage - run the simulator, run the devkit, hit connection button, hit driving mode button.

 !!! tip
     In certain cases, GPUs and Docker do not work very well and can cause problems in running the simulator container.
 In such cases, you can download and run the simulator locally (it should be easier to access the GPU this way).
 You can then run only the devkit within a container.
 Everything else will work just fine, only that the simulator will not be running inside a container.
 This shouldn’t matter, since you will have to submit only the container for your algorithms (i.e. devkit) and not the simulator.
 We will run the containerized simulator on our side for the evaluation of all submissions.